DAByLite/DAByLite.github.io/README.md

 library(dfqr)
 ```

-1. **DAByLite uses CSV files, so first convert your file type to CSV.**
+1. **dfqr uses CSV files, so first convert your file type to CSV.**

 The burden is on the user to write the source data to CSV.
 Many tools have this capability and conversion tools are available.

-2. **DAByLite checks your CSV formatting.**
+2. **dfqr checks your CSV formatting.**

 Assuming your CSV file is called "mydata.csv".

 ```{r}
 check_csv("mydata.csv")
 ```
-DAByLite tells you if the format doesn't match the package's CSV standard.
+dfqr tells you if the format doesn't match the package's CSV standard.
 If no issues were detected, skip step 4.

-3. **DAByLite will adapt your CSV to the DAByLite CSV standard.**
+3. **dfqr will adapt your CSV to the dfqr CSV standard.**

 Assume you would like to write the source data "mydata.csv" to a new file called "mydata_formatted.csv".